How to get to Mai Chau

 Hiking in Mai Chau

-There’s a few hikes that you can do in the Mai Chau area where you can explore the beautiful nature and village life.
+There are a few hikes that you can do in the Mai Chau area where you can explore the beautiful nature and village life.

 Watch an ethnic show/performance